stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 the section about attributes above.

 Dictionaries can have a weak form of subtyping relation:
-If a Javascript object has attributes of the same names and types as the ones listed in a Web IDL dictionary definition, this object can be as an argument to functions expecting such a dictionary value.
+If a JavaScript object has attributes of the same names and types as the ones listed in a Web IDL dictionary definition, this object can be as an argument to functions expecting such a dictionary value.
 This subtyping relation is given in